HamBrick327/Grooby/README.md

 main.py assumes you have python3 set as a system path for running your python executable, if it isn't adjust accordingly because I am lazy and don't want to have to detect the python installation for every computer.
 That and you probably wouldn't want me automatically looking through your system files.

+I had a bug where the mediafire link might've expired or became otherwise unusable, might be fixed, might be something I have to fix in the futute for anyone who wants to host this scuffed bot themselves instead of any of the actual good ones

 ## testing changes is for losers